 Additional State and Local Programs

-In addition to the 1122 Program, state and local government buyers can take advantage of the federal government’s purchasing power through three additional programs:
+In addition to the 1122 Program, state and local government buyers can take advantage of the federal government’s purchasing power through: